Mary Elizabeth Winstead

 A still from The Thing

 In 2012, on the set of the film "Smashed," Mary met Aaron Paul.
-They were to play a passionate couple united by their love for music and alcohol.
+They played a passionate couple bonded by their shared love of music and alcohol.

 Mary Elizabeth Winstead and Aaron Paul